 A mop’s handle has a lot to do with how comfortable the mop is to use overall.
 Mop handles are commonly made from plastic, wood, or metal.
 Handles made of wood or metal are less prone to bending and breaking.
 Plastic is usually used for a handle’s extra features and accessories—its push buttons, levers, spray nozzles, and comfort grips.

 No matter the mop handle’s material, it’s a good idea to look for one that features ergonomic or nonslip grips for added comfort.
-Nonslip grips help you keep control of the mop, even if your hands are wet from cleaning and wringing.
+Nonslip grips help the user keep control of the mop, even with hands that are wet from cleaning and wringing.
 The more comfortable and ergonomic the handle’s grip is, the easier it will be to use the mop for an extended period of time without tiring or cramping.
 An adjustable-height handle also contributes to comfort.

-Another useful feature to seek out when shopping for the best mop for tile floors is a height-adjustable handle, which extends or contracts to suit users of all heights.
+A height-adjustable handle, which extends or contracts to suit users of all heights, is a useful feature to seek out when shopping for the best mop for tile floors.
 An adjustable handle also eliminates the need for stooping or wielding a too-long handle.

 Those whose mopping duties range from quick cleanups to intense scrubbing should give mops with adjustable handles particular consideration.
 A shorter handle allows the user to apply more pressure while scrubbing hard, stuck-on messes.
 For lighter cleaning, a longer handle height allows mop users to sweep the floor with broad strokes and quickly cover more ground.